History of Mongolia in Timeline

 1921: People's Party Forms Government

-1921: Early Leaders of the Mongolian People's Republic
+1921: Early leaders of the Mongolian People's Republic

-The early leaders of the Mongolian People's Republic (1921–1952) included many with Pan-Mongolist ideals.
+The early leaders of the Mongolian People's Republic (1921-1952) had pan-Mongolist ideals.

 1924: Establishment of the Mongolian People's Republic